HeyAlex/WidgetUpdateHelper/README.md

 # WidgetUpdateHelper

 This library helps managing the updating widgets.
-Just update all your widget on background thread with `android.app.IntentService`, that provides that library.
+Just update all your widgets on background thread with `android.app.IntentService`, that provides that library.

 Please, have a look at the **example** project.